The Most Beautiful Places in Ireland

 Ireland might be famous for its pubs, but take a drive around the Emerald Isle and you’ll discover it has a whole lot more to offer than a pint of Guinness.

-With 32 counties in the Republic of Ireland, the best way to explore is by hopping in a car and tackling the left.
 From Dublin, head west to the legendary Wild Atlantic Way, famous for its coastal beauty and Atlantic air.
 Donegal in the North was named the ‘coolest place on earth’ while Dingle in the south is famous for its live music.

 In Ireland’s Ancient East, Vikings developed the first towns and eventually gave way to the High Kings of Tara.
 Here, you’ll find modern cities with roots in the medieval ages, incredible food and beautiful castles.